ClassicPress/ClassicPress/README.md

 ## Donate to support ClassicPress

-Support the ClassicPress project by making a [donation](https://donate.classicpress.net)! 🙏
+Support the ClassicPress project by making a [donation](https://www.classicpress.net/donate/)! 🙏
+All donations are tax-deductible in the United States.